 For the commercial custody of tokens for third parties

-- When custody occurs as per the definition contained in the Securities Depot Act (DepotG; Depotgesetz), then an obligation to hold a licence in accordance with the Austrian Banking Act (BWG; Bankwesengesetz) exists, since it is considered to be a banking transaction.
+- When safekeeping and administration occurs as per the definition contained in the Securities Depot Act (DepotG; Depotgesetz), then an obligation to hold a licence in accordance with the Austrian Banking Act (BWG; Bankwesengesetz) exists, since it is considered to be a banking transaction.

 - In addition the following rules may also apply.